I'm not an elite swimmer, can I join in?

 There are many variables in completing the swim.
 Your swimming ability, tides, winds, swell, and water conditions.
 But that’s what makes the event so great.
 It’s safe, yet challenging.
 The fastest swimmers in good conditions are on the beach at Mooloolaba in two hours.
 Some have even swum back to the start.
-However the course is 'closed' after 4hrs.
-Although there is no time clock, you won't be given an official finish time.
+However the course is closed after 4hrs.
+There is no time clock and you won't be given an official finish time.
 Remember it's not a race but a life-changing fund raising event.

 Can I wear a wet suit or speed suit?

 Absolutely.
 As thick as you want, as buoyant as you can handle and as fast as you like.
 It’s not a race so you can wear a speed suit or wet suit.
 Held at the start of our mild winter water temperature will be high teens to low 20s.